-Course descriptions are maintained in the Drake University Shared Information Systems Database (MyDUSIS).
+Course descriptions are maintained in Self Service.

 To search the course descriptions you must first select a term and then enter your search criteria.

 Be aware that a course may only be offered every other year.
 Drake evaluates alternatives to the "term only" search and apologize for any inconvenience this may cause.